msc-acse/acse-9-independent-research-project-mt5918/Readme.md

 # Architecture for this Repository

 This repository contains three separate folders.
 The first folder *Documentation* contains the project documentation.
 The second folder, *setup2d*, contains data and original program files to produce FEMDEM simulations.
-The third folder, *Y2D*, contains modified code and program files which produces *VTK* output files.
+The third folder, *Y2D*, contains modified code and program files which produce *VTK* output files.

 *Travis* https://travis-ci.com/ is configured in file .travis.yml.